vansikasingh/whatsapp-clone-flutter/README.md

 # Whatsapp Clone

-This Application is a clone of Frontend of Whatsapp which is a Messenger used Worldwide to send text messages and voice messages,[12] make voice and video calls, and share images, documents, user locations, and other content.
+This Application is a clone of Frontend of Whatsapp which is a Messenger used Worldwide to send text messages and voice messages, make voice and video calls, and share images, documents, user locations, and other content.

 ## Android Screenshots